dimastatz/coding-assesments/cogntiv/part1/README.md

 python3 -V
 ```
 This project is tested on Python 3.10.0.
 It should work OK on python 3.6+
+### NumPy
-### This project uses standard Python modules and [numpy](https://numpy.org/).
+This project uses standard Python modules and [numpy](https://numpy.org/).
 Ensure that the numpy is installed by running
 ```Python
 import numpy
 print numpy.__version__